-Starting about 6 years ago, a mobile platform lightbar was developed on a Kawasaki Mule.
+Starting about 7 years ago, a mobile platform lightbar was developed on a Kawasaki Mule.
 It can span an entire row (up to 32 feet), and includes an advanced data logger and accurate GPS.
 With this setup, it is possible to gather data at a high rate of speed.

-In 2015, research concentrated on collecting light interception data on the orchards that had the longest term data sets with the goal of understanding what factors lead to yield declines as orchards age.
+In 2016, research concentrated on collecting light interception data on the orchards that had the longest-term data sets with the goal of understanding what factors lead to yield declines as orchards age.
 A number of orchards that maintained relatively high productivity per unit light intercepted have been identified.
-The data from the 2015 harvest season were still being compiled at the time of reporting.
+Work was also done looking at light interception over the course of the day in very high-density orchards versus more traditional plantings.

-A working version of the iPhone app for estimated midday canopy PAR interception has been completed and was released to farm advisors and select growers during the summer of 2015.
-This app give growers a tool to estimate yield potential and estimated nitrogen needs of a given orchards based on canopy size.
+A working version of the iPhone app for estimated midday canopy PAR interception has been completed and was released in the Apple store under the iPAR name in the fall of 2016.
+This app gives growers a tool to estimate yield potential and estimated nitrogen needs of a given orchards based on canopy size.